Roman-Supernova-PIT/sloeginphys/docs/usage.rst

 Use of FSPS relies on the Python package pyFSPS.
 Follow the instructions `here <https://dfm.io/python-fsps/current/installation/>`_ to install this package.

-Use of BC03 relies on an internal Python wrapper which requires that the variable $bc03 is set in your .bashrc or elsewhere.
+Use of BC03 relies on an internal Python wrapper which requires that the variable $bc03 is set in your .bash_profile or elsewhere.
 This should be done as part of setting up BC03.
 Follow the instructions in Section 3.1 `here <https://www.bruzual.org/bc03/doc/bc03.pdf>`_ to install and set up BC03.
+I also recommend adding the command "source /path/to/bc_bash" to your .bash_profile.

 BC03 and FSPS behave differently in execution.
 Because BC03 uses a smaller number of input parameters, all parameters based on the inputs will automatically be fit for.
 FSPS can have an enormous number of input parameters, so you must select which ones you want to run.
 Further specific notes are below.